-It can become a catalyst for deeper psychological harm leading youth to the onset of schizophrenia.
-It leads to doubt and depression which can also spiral downward.
-As a result, it is imperative to keep up the groupthink manipulation which can deny the facts that conflict with their beliefs.
+It can become a catalyst for deeper psychological harm, leading youth to the onset of schizophrenia.
+It leads to doubt and depression, which can also spiral downward.
+As a result, it is imperative to keep up the group hypnosis which can deny the facts that conflict with their beliefs.
 Deny at all costs any fact or idea that contradicts the mythology of the religion.

 How the Paradox Conflict Manifests

 The deeply religious will reject anything that threatens the mythology or doctrine of their paradigm.
 It doesn’t matter if the thoughts and behaviors are irrational or illogical.
 They become agitated and angry because their beliefs are their very identity.

 Protecting the partitions and boundaries of the belief system is the most important goal.
 They must isolate you from anyone that might expose you to view facts.
 This would undermine their control.
 This is the tactic of brainwashing and a major component of groupthink manipulation.

 The Way Out of Maintaining a Paradox

 The conflict between science and the mythology of religion causes cognitive dissonance.
 Maintaining your sanity requires one of two options.
 Immerse further in groupthink manipulation to block out the facts from the fiction.
-This is how one maintains paradox by submission to propaganda.
-Or, move beyond the confines of organized religion.
+This is how one maintains paradox by submission to propaganda, or move beyond the confines of organized religion.
 Not all religions are harmful.
 Only those that create boundaries and restrictions dictating values and thought.

-By denying scientific principles one may maintain any paradox.
+By denying scientific principles, one may maintain any paradox.
 When belief is more important than the truth anyone can maintain a paradox.
 All it takes is constant exposure to groupthink manipulation.

-Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia
+(3) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia